brenoepics/at4j/README.md

 **A:** You can access your Azure Translator Keys through your Azure portal.
 Remember to keep your keys secure and refrain from sharing them publicly.
 If you suspect a key has been compromised, it's crucial to regenerate it promptly.
 For detailed instructions on generating your own keys, refer to [this guide](https://brenoepics.github.io/at4j/guide/azure-subscription.html#azure-subscription).
 Additionally, you can explore the [Azure Free Tier](https://brenoepics.github.io/at4j/guide/azure-subscription.html#azure-free-tier) for more information.

-Optional Logger Dependency
-**Q:** Is there a recommended logger dependency for the project?

-**A:** While our project is compatible with any Log4j-2-compatible logging framework, integrating one can enhance your logging experience significantly.
-This allows you to configure log format, log targets (console, file, database, etc.), log levels per class, and more.
-For further details, please visit our [Docs](https://brenoepics.github.io/at4j/guide/installation.html#logger-dependency).

 ## 🤝 Thank You!
 - **Microsoft Azure**: Supporting our project with a generous grant of $10,000+ in Azure credits, enabling us to use virtual machines, document translation and other essential cloud resources for our development needs.
 - We extend our sincere thanks to all contributors for their invaluable contributions.